Bleemeo Community Edition

 Conclusion

-You have successfully deployed the Bleemeo Community Edition 🎉
+You've successfully deployed the Bleemeo Community Edition 🎉

-If you want you can install Glouton on your other servers and connect them to MQTT to be able to monitor all your infrastructure from one dashboard.
+If you want, you can install Glouton on your other servers and connect them to MQTT to be able to monitor all your infrastructure from one dashboard.

 Note that we set up SquirrelDB, Cassandra and the ingestor on a single node, but all of these components can be scaled as needed.
 For more information, check out our high availability setup example.